ezequielscott/MarvelProject/README.md

 python dashboard.py
 ```

+The dashboard will be avaible in your browser at http://127.0.0.1:8050/

 ## Additional methods

 Get the number of comics in which a given character appears in.
 For example, for character id 1009146: